Coachable-Dev/coachable-application/2_elementary_sorts/README.md

-# 2.1 Elementary Sorts
+# Elementary Sorts: Selection and Insertion Sort
-In this section, we shall study two elementary sorting methods (selection sort and insertion sort)
+In this section, we'll study two elementary sorting methods (selection sort and insertion sort)

-**Rules of the game.** Our primary concern is algorithms for rearranging arrays of items where each item contains a key.
+**Rules of sorting.** Our primary concern is algorithms for rearranging arrays of items where each item contains a key.
 The objective is to rearrange the items such that their keys are in ascending order.
 With but a few exceptions, our sort code refers to the data only through two operations: the method _less()__ that compares objects and the method _exch()_ that exchanges them.

 ```
 # returns a boolean that evaluates (v < m)